Vultures in Spain

 Black Vulture w1362

 Black Vultures are pretty scarce here in Cadiz province.
 There are some in neighbouring Huelva and Seville provinces and we do see a few juvenile birds during the winter months.
 A good place to see them is at Los Barrios rubbish dump.
 Not the prettiest of places but if you want to go through the gull flocks, griffons and at present hundreds of Black Kites, you may turn up a vagrant bird.
-Just as a matter of interest there was a report of a Song Sparrow at Algeciras.
+Just as a matter of interest there was a report of a at Algeciras.
 It’s a North American bird that may have been ship assisted.
 Close by there’s a Tropical Mockingbird that was in Gibraltar and the sightings of such unusual species close to large ports do suggest that they may have had ship assisted passage across the Atlantic Ocean.

 Black Vulture juv Griffs 0698

-A tagged juvenile Black Vulture threatening some Griffon Vultures
+A tagged juvenile threatening some Griffon Vultures

 Black Vulture juv 9920